rob-j-au/djtip/README.md

 # DJ Tip App

-A Ruby on Rails 8 application using Mongoid (MongoDB) instead of ActiveRecord, with Bootstrap styling for managing events, users, and performers.
+A Ruby on Rails 8 application using Mongoid (MongoDB) instead of ActiveRecord, with Tailwind CSS styling for managing events, users, and performers.

 ## Features